drduh/Debian-Privacy-Server-Guide/README.md

 Reboot the instance and make sure everything still works.
 If not, you'll need to automate certain programs to start up on their own (for example, Privoxy will fail to start if OpenVPN does not first create a tunnel interface to bind to).

 With this guide, a secure server with several privacy- and security-enhancing services can be setup in less than an hour.
-The server can be used to circumvent firewalls, provide strong encryption and overall improve online experience, all for a low monthly cost (average ~$35 per month for a "standard" instance.)
-To save money, consider using [Preemptible VM instances](https://cloud.google.com/compute/docs/instances/preemptible) which can be started right back up with a script.
+The server can be used to circumvent firewalls, provide strong encryption and overall improve online experience, all for a low monthly cost (less than $1 per day).
+Consider using [Preemptible VM instances](https://cloud.google.com/compute/docs/instances/preemptible) which can be started right back up with a script to lower costs.